 He muses about the quest for meaning, the transcendental power of love, finding humor, and discovering courage in the face of difficulty.
 In the worst circumstances imaginable, Frankl held to the belief that the most critical freedom is an individual’s ability to choose one’s attitude.

-Frankl viewed Logotherapy as a way of enhancing existing therapies by emphasizing the “meaning-dimension” or spiritual dimension of human beings.
-Three philosophical and psychological concepts make up Frankl’s Logotherapy.
-These include freedom of will, will to meaning, and meaning of life (Batthyany, 2019).
+Frankl viewed logotherapy as a way to enhance existing therapies by emphasizing the “meaning-dimension” or spiritual dimension of human beings.
+Three philosophical and psychological concepts make up Frankl’s logotherapy: freedom of will, will to meaning, and meaning of life (Batthyany, 2019).

-Freedom of Will asserts that humans are free to decide and can take a stance towards both internal and external conditions.
+Freedom of will asserts that humans are free to decide and can take a stance toward both internal and external conditions.
 Freedom in this context is defined as a space to shape one’s own life within limits of specific possibilities.
 It provides the client with room for autonomy in the face of somatic or psychological illness.
-In essence, we are free to choose our responses no matter what our circumstances.
+In essence, we are free to choose our responses no matter our circumstances.

-Will to meaning states that humans are not only free but free to achieve goals and purposes in life.
+Will to meaning states that humans are free to achieve goals and purposes in life.
 Frustration, aggression, addiction, depression, and suicidality arise when individuals cannot realize their “will to meaning.”
 As humans, our primary motive is to search for meaning or purpose in our lives.
 We are capable of surpassing pleasure and supporting pain for a meaningful cause.